-Proportionate to the nature and location of development, applicants must demonstrate that:

-- i. any adverse impact on air quality in the town which arises from proposals will not be more than 'negligible' or 'slight' after mitigation - ii. existing air quality will not have a significant adverse effect on the proposed use/users - iii. the development will not lead to the declaration of an Air Quality Management Area (AQMA) - iv. the development will not interfere with the implementation of any Air Quality Action Plan (AQAP), and, where applicable, proposals will set out how they will achieve the actions listed in any AQAP - 8.6 To improve air quality within the town and to mitigate the expected effects of climate change we need to encourage the use of electric or hybrid vehicles.
-To this end, the Suffolk Guidance for Parking requires electric vehicle charging points for any new development requiring car parking space.144
+- a.
+Proportionate to their nature and location, development proposals should demonstrate that: - i. any adverse impact on air quality in the town which arises from proposals will not be more than 'negligible' or 'slight' after mitigation - ii. existing air quality will not have a significant adverse effect on the proposed use/users - iii. the development will not lead to the declaration of an Air Quality Management Area (AQMA) - b.
+Proportionate to their nature and location, development proposals within the designated Air Quality Management Area should not interfere with the implementation of the Air Quality Action Plan and, where appropriate, should identify how they will achieve any relevant actions in that Action Plan.
+Proposals within the Air Quality Management Area which would detrimentally impact on the implementation of the Action Plan and/or which would not comply with the criteria in the first part of this policy will not be supported. - 8.6 To improve air quality within the town and to mitigate the expected effects of climate change we need to encourage the use of electric or hybrid vehicles.
+To this end, Suffolk Guidance for Parking: Technical Guidance requires electric vehicle charging points for any new development requiring car parking space.144